Master's - Doctor of Nursing Practice Fast Track Program

 - Experience working in a professional nursing role

 - Submit graduate application (graduate application fee will be waived)

-- Interview with graduate nursing faculty
+- Interview with nursing faculty

 What happens if I am accepted?